trustedanalytics/platform-appstack/README.md

 Following instructions in [Hadoop Admin Tools](https://github.com/trustedanalytics/hadoop-admin-tools) repository, obtain JSON values for: import_hadoop_conf_hbase, import_hadoop_conf_hdfs, import_hadoop_conf_yarn.

 ## Usage
-1. Generate setting.yml: `python generate_template.py`
+1. Generate settings.yml: `python generate_template.py`
 1. Copy settings.yml and appstack.yml to cloudfoundry-mkappstack folder.
+1. Please, check the names format of zipped artifacts in artifacts directory.

+If they contain versions and are in the following format:
+`<appname>-<version>.zip`
+(for example: app-launcher-helper-0.4.5.zip)
+* Copy versions.yml file to cloudfoundry-mkappstack folder.
+* Verify if versions in versions.yml are the same as versions in zipped artifacts file names.
+* If you encounter differences, update versions in versions.yml file so they are the same as in the zipped artifact file names.

+If they do not contain version and are in the following format:
+`<appname>.zip`
+(for example: app-launcher-helper.zip)
+* No additional actions are required.
+Please proceed with further instructions.

-1. Follow further instructions from cloudfoundry-mkappstack to deploy the platform applications and brokers.
+Follow further instructions from [Platform Deployment Procedure](https://github.com/trustedanalytics/platform-wiki/wiki/Platform-Deployment-Procedure%3A-bosh-deployment) to deploy the platform applications and brokers